nikolaveselinov/nikolaveselinov.github.io/content/authors/admin/_index.md

 ## Biography

 I am a student at the Sofia High School of Mathematics, currently engaging in mathematical research.
-I am interested in math olympiads

 You can reach me at [nikola.veselinov.veselinov@gmail.com](mailto:nikola.veselinov.veselinov@gmail.com).

 You may also want to check out my [Photography](/photography) collection.